andyatkinson/blog/_posts/2015-09-18-5-great-apps-for-OS-X.md

 #### Cyberduck

 Cyberduck has been around for a long time.
 Open source, GPL license!
-In the past I used it as an FTP client, but these days though I've found it works well as an Amazon S3 client.
+In the past I used it as an FTP client, but these days I use it as an Amazon S3 client.

 #### LICEcap